YJiangcm/PromCSE/README.md

 # DCPCSE: Deep Continuous Prompt for Contrastive Learning of Sentence Embeddings

 This repository contains the code for our paper Deep Continuous Prompt for Contrastive Learning of Sentence Embeddings.
 Our code are modified based on [SimCSE](https://github.com/princeton-nlp/SimCSE) and [P-tuning v2](https://github.com/THUDM/P-tuning-v2/).
-Here we would like to sincerely thank them for their excellent work.
+Here we would like to sincerely thank them for their excellent works.

 ## Quick Links